blockademy/logging-lib/README.md

 ### Templated string

-Will log a string from a templated string (aka string.format).
+Will log a string from a templated string (aka string#format).

 ```typescript
 this.logger.info("a string %s, a number %d, an object %O", "one", 2, {